Key Takeaways

 5G adoption looms on the horizon

-With Elon Musk launching more and more Starlink 5G satellites, the worldwide 5G Internet coverage is closer every day.
+With Elon Musk launching more and more Starlink 5G satellites, the worldwide 5G Internet coverage is getting closer every day.
 Low latency means fewer communication inconsistencies, more stable data transfer, real-time notifications, and more.

-This is crucial for truck fleet operators, who need to stay in control of the situation 24/7.
+This is crucial for truck managers and fleet operators, who need to stay in control of the situation 24/7.
 Modern freight forwarding systems are built to support both 4G and 5G communication standards, so early adoption will help you stay ahead of the competition.

 GPS and telematics pave the way